 - Farmers’ markets (food vendors only, no entertainment)

 - Museums, aquariums, and zoos

 - Movie theaters

 - Swimming pools (for lap swims and lessons)

 - Outdoor playgrounds

-Gatherings of more than 10 people are allowed beginning June 1, 2020, but capacity/attendance must be limited and social distancing must be followed.
+Gatherings of more than 10 people are allowed, but physical distancing must be followed.

 The following businesses remain closed:

 - Indoor performance venues/theaters

 CLICK HERE to review the complete proclamation signed by Governor Reynolds on June 25, 2020.